Q: Ellen, thanks so much for taking the time to answer these questions. Where are you from originally?

 ELLEN: I think people really want to be the best possible version of themselves.
 But we all come up against obstacles that overwhelm us.
 An experienced knowledgeable, certified wellness coach can help.
 When you get your lifestyle choices under control, you will feel better.
 And when you feel better, you will look better, think more clearly, and accomplish much more.

 If you decide to meet with me (the first half-hour meeting is free), I will listen to you with empathy and curiosity, I will be non-judgmental and try my best to motivate you toward a healthy lifestyle that will work and be successful.

-To make an appointment or for more motivation and healthy eating and living tips that really work, please read my daily blog at EllieWellness.com
+For more motivation and healthy eating and living tips that really work, please read my daily blog at EllieWellness.com.